 We hope our list of 1% for the Planet companies helped give you some added information on where your dollars can go to contribute to a good cause.

 We will be updating and adding to it regularly as we continue to discover these great businesses and their practices working to improve our planet.
-Please feel free to share your favorite 1% for the Planet companies in the comments below.
+We know there are so many other great companies that are members, so please share your favorite 1% for the Planet companies in the comments below.